lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 These notes are meant to help you setup a dual-booting Linux on a computer running Windows 10 PRO with BitLocker Device Encryption, Modern Standby (a.k.a.
 Fast Boot), and Secure Boot.

-Linux installation is only covered in brief as we will focus on preserving the Windows pre-boot UEFI environment in such a setup.
+Linux installation is covered in brief as we will focus on preserving the Windows pre-boot UEFI environment in such a setup.

 **MAKING PREPARATIONS**